-The T3 Innovation Network is supporting the scalable, pilot testing of interoperable learning records (ILRs) with the development and implementation of an LER Resource Hub (LER Hub).
-The LER Hub is a free resource available to all stakeholders that creates a community for learning and sharing best practices along with providing a variety of resources to support organizations implementing ILRs.
-This effort builds on the existing data infrastructure work already underway by the T3 Network and provides a unique opportunity to coordinate and apply T3 Network projects in a concrete way to support the development of ILRs.
+The T3 Innovation Network is supporting the scalable, pilot testing of learning and employment records (LERs) with the development and implementation of an LER Resource Hub (LER Hub).
+The LER Hub is a free resource available to all stakeholders that creates a community for learning and sharing best practices along with providing a variety of resources to support organizations implementing LERs.
+This effort builds on the existing data infrastructure work already underway by the T3 Network and provides a unique opportunity to coordinate and apply T3 Network projects in a concrete way to support the development of LERs.